Removing a node from an Elasticsearch cluster

 Explaining how to remove a node from an Elasticsearch cluster.

 When managing an Elasticsearch cluster, there may be situations where you need to remove a node from the cluster.
 This could be due to hardware issues, maintenance, or scaling down the cluster.
 In this article, we will discuss the steps to safely remove a node from an Elasticsearch cluster without causing any data loss or impacting the cluster’s performance.
+If you want to learn about the concept of Elasticsearch nodes and the types of roles, check out this guide.

 Steps to safely remove a node from an Elasticsearch cluster

-Step 1: Stop indexing and perform a synced flush (optional)
+1. Stop indexing and perform a synced flush (optional)

 POST _flush/synced